-A righteousness definition can be challenging to produce as there are a wide variety of thoughts on righteousness as reflected by one of this site’s contributors:
+Righteousness can be challenging to define as there are a wide variety of thoughts on righteousness as reflected by one of this site’s contributors:

 “This is one of the most misunderstood and vague terms in all of religion.
 It is usually thought of as related to “good” behavior or treating people right.
 That idea is rooted largely in the narrow legal view of religion from purely an external and intellectual perspective.